PaaaulZ/IndieMap/README.md

 4) Launch **IndieMap_py.py** and wait for it to finish.
 5) Copy the contents of **_website** folder and paste into your webserver folder.
 6) Visit **http://[your_server]/map.php**

-## TODO

-- Make a better **getCityLine** function.
-This sucks, gets "random" lines and it's a Frankenstein of copy/paste from Stackoverflow.
-For now it just works.
-- Make the webpage better for mobile users.

 ## SIDE NOTES